FRC4607/2017-Comp-Bot/README.md

 Project Staus:

 2/14/17:
-All manipulators and drivettrain working under manual control.
+All manipulators and drivetrain working under manual control.
 Added PID to shooter and drivetrain.
 Vision data imput is yet to come.